lorenlew/OrderingMeals/README.md

-Designer of a complex dinner
+Designer of a complex dinner.
 ------------------------------------------------------------------------------------------------------
 Specification: